Love ’em or hate ’em, the only thing that’s certain is that you’ll never forget your first meeting with the ajumma of Korea!

 These amazing women lived through the scarcity of the Korean War and it was through some of their hard work and indeterminable mental and physical strength that South Korea was raised from total poverty to the modern and wealthy country it is today.
 We owe them our thanks, so overlook their pushiness when you can – remember what they lived through. 🙂

-Have you had any run-ins with the Korean ajumma?
+Have you had any run-ins with these amazing Korean women?
 Share your experiences in the comments below!